Reins Matches Hatch with C-Pod Creature

 How to fish the C-Pod

 The importance of copepods to largemouth bass in the larval stage is a matter of life-or-death, do-or-die.
-Larval bass that study, stalk, hunt and imprint on the behavioral characteristics of copepods, their shapes, actions and diurnal rhythms, and develop the most successful feeding strategies to get to eat copepods first, to grab an extra copepod or gobble the last available copepod consistently, those larva will not only survive but grow the fastest and biggest – and they’ll carry those early learned and above-average feeding abilities with them through their lives.
+Larval bass that study, stalk, hunt and imprint on the behavioral characteristics of copepods, their shapes, actions and diurnal rhythms, and develop the most successful feeding strategies to get to eat copepods first, to grab an extra copepod or eat the last available copepod consistently, those larva will not only survive but grow the fastest and biggest – and they’ll carry those early learned and above-average feeding abilities with them through their lives.
+As these fish grow these skills continue to get refined on shad, bream, frogs, and other small creatures, but they all started with a Zooplankton.

 About Reins Fishing